Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 # Azure Functions App

-This time we will deploy a **Function App**.
-Azure Functions is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.

-With a **Function App** you also deploy a hosting Web Plan and a Storage account.
-The WebPlan is settled for Consumption.
-For more information about hosting Plans click [here!](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-scale)

-And the Storage Account is for General Purpose **Standard_LRS**, for more information about Storage Accounts, click [here!](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview)
+The purpose of this ARM Template is to deploy an empty **Function App** and a **hosting Plan**.

+But let's understand a bit better how all this will work.

+## Overview

-## How Functions App works in Azure
+### How Functions App works in Azure

 Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
 You can write just the code you need for the problem at hand, without worrying about a whole application or the infrastructure to run it.
 Functions can make development even more productive, and you can use your development languages of choice, such as C#, Java, JavaScript, PowerShell, and Python.
 Pay only for the time your code runs and trust Azure to scale as needed.
 Azure Functions lets you develop serverless applications on Microsoft Azure.

-## What can I do with Functions
+### What can I do with Functions

 Functions are a great solution for processing data, integrating systems, working with the internet-of-things (IoT), and building simple APIs and microservices.
 Consider Functions for tasks like image or order processing, file maintenance, or for any tasks that you want to run on a schedule.

-## How much does Functions cost
+### How much does Functions cost

 Azure Functions has two kinds of pricing plans.
 Choose the one that best fits your needs:

 - **Consumption plan** - When your function runs, Azure provides all of the necessary computational resources.
 You don't have to worry about resource management, and you only pay for the time that your code runs.
 - **App Service plan** - Run your functions just like your web apps.
 When you are already using App Service for your other applications, you can run your functions on the same plan at no additional cost.

-### The Template
+## The Template

 Don't let the size of the template scares you.
-The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding deploying resources to Azure.
+The structure is very intuitive and once that you get the gist of it, you will see how much easier your life will be deploying resources to Azure.

-Those are the parameters on the template, most of them are already with the values, the ones that you need to inform are: **siteName**
+These are the parameters on the template, they already have values inserted, so you don't need to worry about change them.

 Here the list of all parameters:

 Parameter         | Suggested value     | Description
 :--------------- | :-------------      |:---------------------
-**siteName** |*location**name**enviroment* i.e.:  uksmyfunctiontst  | The unique name of Function App.
-I recommend you to use the notation above, which helps to create a unique name for your Web Application.
+**siteName** | globally unique name  | The unique name of Function App.
 The name must use alphanumeric and underscore characters only.
 There is a 35 character limit to this field.
 The App name cannot be changed once the bot is created.
+**location** | location | This template takes the location of your Resource Group.

 ## Deployment

 There are a few ways to deploy this template.
 You can use [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

-For Azure CLI I'm using the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
-But bare in mind that you don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.
+For Azure CLI I'm using the Visual Code with Azure CLI extensions.
+If you would like you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
+But bare in mind that you don't need to use the Visual Code app, you can stick with the always present **Command Line** on Windows or the Linux **bash terminal**.

 ### Using Azure CLI with Visual Code

-On the terminal window type: **az login**
+In the terminal window type: **az login**

 ![Screen](./images/azlogin.png)

-You will be redirected to the Azure Portal where you can insert your credentials and log in.
+You will be redirected to the Azure Portal in your web browser where you can insert your credentials and log in.

-After logged in, you will see your credentials on the terminal.
+After logging in, you will see your credentials on the terminal.

 To set the right subscription, type following command: